OasisAcademyone/MagEngine-Public-Main/README.md

-# ![Friday Night Funkin: Mag Engine, The First Engine To Support Full Weeks And Dialogues With No Modding.] (art/logo.png)
+# Friday Night Funkin: Mag Engine, The First Engine To Support Full Weeks And Dialogues With No Modding.

 This is the repository for Friday Night Funkin: Mag Engine.